pawel-polyai/budzianowski.github.io/cv.md

 4. Introduction to programming language 'R', Faculty of Mathematics and Computer Science, Adam Mickiewicz University in Poznań, 2014-2015

 ## Academic achievements
+1. Best Student Paper Award, ICASPP, 2018
-1. Second place in [Data Science Game 2016](http://www.datasciencegame.com/press) - an international data science competition
+2. Second place in [Data Science Game 2016](http://www.datasciencegame.com/press) - an international data science competition
-2. Winner of IV Polish Independent Championship in Data Analysis in 2014
+3. Winner of IV Polish Independent Championship in Data Analysis in 2014
-3. Winner in the Academic Economic Consensus in 2013 – national macroeconomic forecasting competition
+4. Winner in the Academic Economic Consensus in 2013 – national macroeconomic forecasting competition
-4. Founder and first president of [The Applied Mathematics and Computer Science Circle](http://mis.wmi.amu.edu.pl/) at Adam Mickiewicz University in Poznan in 2014
+5. Founder and first president of [The Applied Mathematics and Computer Science Circle](http://mis.wmi.amu.edu.pl/) at Adam Mickiewicz University in Poznan in 2014

 ## Honours and Awards
 1. Toshiba PhD Research Studentship